 What Are the Parts of the Brain?

-The brain is made up of three main sections: the forebrain, the midbrain, and the hindbrain.
+The brain has three main sections: the forebrain, the midbrain, and the hindbrain.

-The cerebrum contains the information that essentially makes us who we are: our intelligence, memory, personality, emotion, speech, and ability to feel and move.
+The cerebrum contains the information that essentially makes you who you are: your intelligence, memory, personality, emotion, speech, and ability to feel and move.
 Specific areas of the cerebrum are in charge of processing these different types of information.
 These are called lobes, and there are four of them: the frontal, parietal, temporal, and occipital lobes.

 The cerebrum has right and left halves, called hemispheres.
 They're connected in the middle by a band of nerve fibers (the corpus callosum) that lets them communicate.
 These halves may look like mirror images of each other, but many scientists believe they have different functions: